This is the multi-page printable view of this section. Click here to print.

 Mount

-After disconnecting from the server (Umount, Disk Offline) and performing the disconnection work, you must disconnect the connected server from the Console.
-Follow the procedure below.
+Connect to the server and perform the disconnect operations (Umount, Disk Offline), then you must disconnect the server from the Console.
+Follow the steps below.

 Caution

-If you disconnect the connected server from the Console without disconnecting from the server (Umount, Disk Offline), a server status error (Hang) may occur.
-Be sure to perform the OS task first.
+If you disconnect the server from the console without performing the disconnect operations (Umount, Disk Offlline) on the server, a server state error (Hang) may occur.
+Be sure to perform the OS operations first.

-4. Check the server in the Connected Server item and access it.
-Follow the guide below to disconnect the volume (Umount).
+4. After checking the server in the Connected Server item, connect.
+Follow the guide below to unmount the volume (Umount).

 • Volume Umount